 PPO Providers.
 These providers participate with the Wellmark Blue PPOSM network or with a Blue Cross and/or Blue Shield PPO network in another state or service area.
 You typically pay the least for services received from these providers.
-Throughout this summary plan description we refer to these providers as "in-network providers" or "PPO Providers."
+Throughout this summary plan description we refer to these providers as PPO Providers.